Distributed Algorithm Sync

 Middleware Configuration & Request Interception Pipelines

 Rate limiting middleware must intercept requests before business logic execution, parse identity tokens, and query the distributed state store.
-Integrating Custom Header Injection Strategies allows gateways to attach remaining quota, reset timestamps, and policy identifiers to downstream responses, enabling transparent client-side caching and retry logic.
+Gateways should attach remaining quota, reset timestamps, and policy identifiers to all responses—including 429s—enabling transparent client-side caching and retry logic.
 Framework-specific implementations require careful ordering in the request pipeline to ensure authentication precedes quota evaluation.

 Express.js (Node.js) Example: